CEOs: This is what you should look for in your CFO

 A 2017 McKinsay article states, “Eighteen percent of CFOs say that, in the past year, they have created the most value for their companies through their traditional finance work.
 But others are most likely to cite strategic leadership (22 percent) as the area where they’ve created the most value.”
 Once financial integrity is established, the next logical duty of a CFO would be to aid you in the scaling and expansion of the business.

 A CFO’s role in this area is critical, as they have the power to combine accurate data with robust insights.
-Beyond short-term responsibilities, a CFO should be forward-thinking and should readily consider long-term consequences of today’s decisions.
+Beyond short-term responsibilities, a CFO should be forward-thinking and should readily consider the long-term consequences of today’s decisions.
 Considering the current economic environment, a CFO’s role is developing in that they are expected to take on more of a proactive leadership role while addressing the challenge of keeping the financials accurate and insightful during volatile times.

 So, you have some awesome data.
 Your finance team is working like cogs in perfect synch….
 Now what?
 How do you know if you have a strategic CFO?
-One indicator is if they ask questions around the trajectory of the company, current constraints, and concerns that you might have.
-Another indicator is if he or she brings different strategies to the table, analyzes them with you and visualizes potential impacts on the business.
+One indicator is if they ask questions about the trajectory of the company, current constraints, and concerns that you might have.
+Another indicator is if he or she brings different strategies to the table, analyzes them with you, and visualizes potential impacts on the business.

 Key character traits

 Technical skills and strategic abilities are vital—however, many business owners forget to take into account what character traits they value in their CFOs.

 The chart above represents the results of our 130 CEO clients on what character traits they value (based on a forced ranking).
 The top result is honesty, followed by attention to detail and strategic thinking.